RitabrataDas343/Polls_App/README.md

 ## For contributors

-ReviewBook uses the following technologies:
+This app uses the following technologies:

 + HTML/CSS
 + Python(Django)